Bartlebys/Bartleby/Documents/BSFS.md

 # Block Raw files

-The raw blocks are stored in an App group container directory on the client, and on the server.
+The raw blocks are stored on the client, and on the server.

 ## Preservation